vadanrod14/RA.Aid/README.md

 - OpenRouter API key: https://openrouter.ai/keys
 - Gemini API key: https://aistudio.google.com/app/apikey

+Complete installation documentation is available in our [Installation Guide](https://docs.ra-aid.ai/quickstart/installation).

 ## Usage

 RA.Aid is designed to be simple yet powerful.
 Here's how to use it: